Xaviahuang/CPSC-254-Spring/README.md

-# CPSC-254-Spring--making change for new-feature-by team member 2
+# CPSC-254-Spring--making change for new-feature-by team member 2 and meger the t1-feature
-I Wanna change README for version 2 has txt file
+I Wanna change README for version 2